Understanding Clojure's Persistent Vectors, pt. 1

 It's not that difficult to understand how we would solve this: We make a new root node, and set the old root as the first child of the new root.
 From there on, we perform the node generating, just as we did in the previous solution.
 The example below shows the new root node as the purple node, and the generated nodes as pink ones.

 One thing is to solve the problem, but detecting when it happens is also important.
 Luckily, this is also rather easy.
 When we have a two-way branching vector, this happens when the old vector's size is a power of two.
-Generally speaking, an n-way branching vector will have an overflow when the size is a power of n.
+Generally speaking, an n-way branching vector will overflow when its size is a power of n.

 The solutions for popping (removing the last element) isn't that difficult to grasp either.
-Popping similar to inserting in that there are three cases:
+Popping is similar to appending in that there are three cases:

 - The rightmost leaf node contains more than one element.